james-prior/pillar-kata-roman-numeral-calculator/demo-program/README.md

 Roman numerals prefixed with '-' are subtracted.
 A line is output for each command line argument, repeating the argument and the running sum.
-If there is a error at any point, "ERRATUM" appears in place of the running sum and the program stops.
+If there is a error at any point,
+"ERRATUM" appears for the running sum and the program stops.
 For example:

-    kata@pillar:~/kata-roman-numeral-calculator/application$ src/computator I II III IV V VI -XX MMMCMXCVIII I I I
+    kata@pillar:~/kata-roman-numeral-calculator/demo-program$ src/computator I II III IV V VI -XX MMMCMXCVIII I I I
     II III
     III VI